coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 Create new menus from scratch or enhance your existing ones.
 With Max Mega Menu you can add WordPress widgets, blocks or custom HTML to your sub menus, style everything with the built in theme editor, and fine tune behaviour with powerful settings.

-Place menus via a block, page builder element (Bricks, Divi & Elementor), shortcode, widget or `wp_nav_menu`.
+Place menus via a block, page builder element (Bricks, Breakdance, Divi & Elementor), shortcode, widget or `wp_nav_menu`.
 The result is a light weight, user friendly, accessible and touch ready mega menu with just a few clicks.

 Documentation & Demo: [https://www.megamenu.com](https://www.megamenu.com)